Auto-Balanced Collector Groups

 - Monitor themselves.
 For more information, see Monitoring your Collectors.

-- Same network access to resources monitored by the ABCG.
+- Have the same network access to resources monitored by the ABCG.

-- Same operating system to ensure the continuity of metrics and similar monitoring capabilities.
+- Use the same operating system to ensure the continuity of metrics and similar monitoring capabilities.

 - To map with the